IsaScience/ListerAProductivityAppObj-CandSwift/README.md

 I have literally millions of these domain names and I'm certain each and everyone of them will serve a purpose.
 As of now, they are hiding in the dark, seeking light....maybe enlightenment

-So my firt app:
+So my first app: 12beenlighten

-12beenlighten